Mach-O: Segment load command

 Then after the CPU address protection settings is the number of sections that are within this segment that are read after the segments flag settings.

 The segment flag settings are as follows:

 The number of sections in the segment is a set of entries that are read as follows:

-The section's segment name must match the segments load command name.
+The section's segment name must match the segment's load command name.
 The sections entries locate to data in the segment.
 Each section locates to the relocation entries for adjusting addresses in the section if the application base address is added to anything other than zero.

-The section size applies to both the size the section is at it's address location and size in the file at it's offset location.
+The section size applies to both the size of the section at its address location and size in the file at its offset location.

 The section Flag/Type value is read as follows:

 Any of the settings that apply to the section have a binary digit set one.
 The last eight binary digits is the section type value.

 The Mach-O loader records the symbol pointer sections and symbol stub sections.
 They are sequentially used by the indirect symbol table to load in method calls.

 The size of each symbol stub is stored in reserved2 value.
 Each pointer is 32-bit address locations in 32-bit Mach-O and 64-bit address locations in 64-bit Mach-O. Once the section end is reached, we move to the next section while reading the indirect symbol table.